Section 80D Deductions - What is Section 80D? Deductions Under Medical Insurance, Eligibility And Policies

 For Example:

-Rahul has paid a health insurance premium of Rs 23,000 for the insurance of the health of his wife and dependent children in the financial year 2020-21.
-He also got a health check-up done for himself and paid Rs 5,000.
+Rahul has paid a health insurance premium of Rs 23,000 for the health insurance of his wife and dependent children in the financial year 2024-25.
+He also had a health check-up done for himself and has paid Rs 5,000.

 Rahul can claim a maximum deduction of Rs 25,000 under Section 80D of the Income Tax Act.
 Rs 23,000 has been allowed towards the insurance premium paid, and Rs 2,000 has been allowed for a health check-up.
 The deduction towards preventive health check-ups has been restricted to Rs 2,000 as the overall deduction cannot exceed Rs 25,000 in this case.